People's National Congress (Maldives): Opposition to Israel Passport Ban

 In 2024, Maldivian MP Meekail Ahmed Naseem submitted a bill to the parliament calling for a ban on entry for Israeli passport holders.
 However, President Mohamed Muizzu’s party, the People’s National Congress (PNC), has faced criticism for delaying the bill’s implementation through the parliament, raising concerns that it may be a public relations move rather than a genuine effort to enforce the ban.

 Illegitimate party membership

 In December 2024, it was found out that many people were being switched political parties to PNC.
 Ranging from former state ministers as well as parliamentarians from the opposition.
 It was alleged that the Homeland Minister Ali Ihusaan was recruiting under age individuals to join by collecting personal information, which he denied.

+PNC Congress

+During 15–19 September 2026, PNC held its congress meeting which had over 1300 members in attendance at Social Centre.
+During the meeting, the election for vice presidents of the party began, with Abdulla Rafiu, Ahmed Shiyam, Fathimath Saudha, Ibrahim Shujau, Mohamed Saeed, and Mohamed Hussain Shareef being elected.
+There had been allegations regarding the positions contested being already pre-determined and that there had been leadership interference in the election.